ice1000/agda-mode/.github/README.md

 Accessing Agda's interaction mode via command line.
 This library is created for [agda-tac](https://lib.rs/agda-tac).

-This crate currently works only with nightly rust because tokio-process 0.3 haven't reached a stable-compatible release.
-Once they release a newer (even alpha) version, this crate should work for stable rust as well.
+It works with stable rust starting from 1.39.0.

-Also, this crate will work with master-branch Agda until Agda 2.6.1 is released.
+This crate will work only with master-branch Agda until Agda 2.6.1 is released.
 Tracking issue for the feature: [agda#4183][agda-issue].